GOMC-WSU/MoSDeF-dihedral-fit/docs/getting_started/quick_start/fit_a_dihedral_with_Gaussian_and_write_all_files.rst

     # The temperature of the Molecular Mechanics (MM) simulation.
     temperature_in_unyt_units = 298.15 * u.Kelvin

-    # Choose mixing rule (VDWGeometricSigma_bool) to override the value (True or False)
+    # Override the chosen mixing rule (combining_rule), 'geometric' or 'lorentz'),
-    # that was chosen in the force field (FF) XML file.
+    # which was set in the force field (FF) XML file.
 This variable is not required and will be
-    # selected automatically; however, you should override it if you are unsure of the setting.
+    # selected automatically; however, you can override it if you are unsure of the setting.
-    VDWGeometricSigma_bool = True
+    combining_rule = 'geometric'

     # Atom type naming convention ( str, optional, default=’all_unique’, (‘general’ or ‘all_unique’) )
     # General is safe and recommended since we are using a single FF XML file.